lachlanvass/CalculatorCode/README.md

 # CalculatorCode
-Educational Web App to Teach Students the Algorithms Behind Many Calculations
+Educational Full-Stack to Teach Students the Algorithms Behind Many Calculations.

+<a href="calculatorcode.azurewebsites.com"> calculatorcode.azurewebsites.com </a>